Photon-einstein/Cryptopals/README.md

 This repository contains my resolutions of the set of problems of the Cryptopals challenges.

 # To compile and run the program:
-To test each program just compile using the following command in the command line:
+To test each program just compile and run using the following bash script in the command line:
 -  $ sh cryptopals_set_x_problem_y.sh

 # Example: